coltongearhart/computational-methods/README.md

 # computational-methods
-Mini-course in computational methods in R
+Mini-course for computational methods in R